Adroit007/alx-pre_course/0x01-git/README.md

-This is the README for the 0x01-git directory.
+This is the README for the 0x01-git directory. updated